 No products in the cart.

-I thought some of the fellow artists on here might appreciate the little mini studio I’ve just finished.
+I thought some of the fellow artists on here might appreciate the little mini or small studio I’ve just finished.
 Not the room itself, just the goodies.
 My easel is a “Best” wall hanging easel……I built the table out of a walnut slab I finished and put on top of an old sewing machine base that I bought at an antique shop.
 I had it sand blasted and powder coated.
 It’s turned out really nice.

 The glass pallet is 32″ long by 16″ wide.
 Also, I have my paint on a 4″ by 18″ pallet that I can put in my freezer when I’m not painting (to keep the paint from drying)I got that brush cleaning doohickey I mounted on the back of the table from Wind River. (click to enlarge photos).